BrunoGriffon/HeltecWiKi/news/LoRaHunt/LoRaHunt.md

 ### Base Station

 The base station receives data from the trap detectors and forwards it to users via WhatsApp and email.
 To do so, it connects to a nearby Wifi network.
 When a trap detector reports, it sends back a confirmation of when the trap detector should wake up from deep sleep and report its status again.
-Furthermore, it monitors the status reports and alerts users if a trap detector fails to report its status in time.
+Furthermore, it monitors the status reports and alerts users if a trap detector fails to report its status in time or if a trap detector is in need of recharging its batteries.

 ![image info](img/BaseStation.jpg)